axnsan12/drf-yasg/docs/openapi.rst

 be the official documentation over at `swagger.io <https://swagger.io/>`__ and the `OpenAPI 2.0 specification page <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md>`__.

-Beause the above specifications are a bit heavy and convoluted, here is a general overview of how the specification is structured, starting from the root ``Swagger`` object.
+Because the above specifications are a bit heavy and convoluted, here is a general overview of how the specification is structured, starting from the root ``Swagger`` object.

 * :class:`.Swagger` object